tobydriscoll/udmath351/notes/second_linear/oscillators.md

 # Free oscillations

 The most common use of second-order equations is the modeling of oscillatory or other periodic behavior.
 This behavior occurs in myriad contexts.
-When an oscillating system is not subjected to any external forces, we call it an unforced oscillator or {term}`free oscillator`.
+When an oscillating system is not subjected to any external forces, we call it an unforced oscillator or **free oscillator**.

 ## Mechanical oscillator